majacQ/docs-site/docs/user-guide/systemrequirements-zos.md

 For information on using MFA in Zowe, see [Multi-Factor Authentication](mvd-configuration.md#multi-factor-authentication-configuration).

+**Note:** MFA must work with Single sign-on (SSO).
+Make sure that [SSO](#single-sign-on-sso) is configured before you use MFA in Zowe.

 ### Single Sign-On (SSO)

-Zowe has an SSO scheme with the goal that each time you use use multiple Zowe components you should only be prompted to login once.
+Zowe has an SSO scheme with the goal that each time you use multiple Zowe components you should only be prompted to login once.

 Requirements:

 - IBM z/OS Management Facility (z/OSMF)